Advanced

 mqttx-script-select

-3. If you see a script usage hint on the message card of publishing or subscribing, it means the script function has been successfully invoked.
+4. If you see a script usage prompt on the publish or subscribe message card, it indicates that the script function has been successfully invoked.

 mqttx-script-message